cuiyongbo/hello-world/my_wiki/programmer_note/programming_pearls/cpp_class_basics.rst

       * The object you delete was allocated on heap or free store.
       * You will **NEVER** use the pointer again after you delete it.

 #.
 Declare class constructor as ``private/protected``

    Here are some of the uses of private constructor :

-      * Objects can only be created on heap
+      * Objects can only be created on heap [heap-based object]
       * Singleton Design Pattern
       * To limit the number of instance creation
-      * To give meaningful name for object creation using static factory method
+      * To give meaningful name for object creation using static factory method [named constructor]
       * Static Utility Class or Constant Class
       * Lose the chance to be inherited [private only]
       * Builder Design Pattern and thus for creating immutable classes

 #.
 Declare class destructor as ``private/protected``